Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Wow.
 That is a lot of manual effort across 5+ tools without adding much actual analysis.
 At Databox, we want to automate every step of that process so you can simply open up our reporting tool and instantly begin inspecting your weekly or monthly results.
 Or, even better, you can avoid opening up the service altogether and instead use Alerts and Scorecards to get notified about KPIs.

-Regardless of your preference, here are 17 GIFs that teach you how eliminate the manual work and get straight to analyzing.
+Regardless of your preference, here are 17 GIFs that teach you how to eliminate the manual work and get straight to analyzing insights from our marketing dashboard software.

 1- Add A Template to Your Account